← Back to overview

 Waltham 100 auto

 I'm taking a look at this one for a friend.
 He reported that the crown tends to slip back in when setting the hands.
 I'm suspecting a broken setting lever spring, but we'll see.
 In addition, there's a chip in the crystal.
+I can hear the rotor fouling on something.
 This watch was serviced by a friend of the family many years ago.

 Although presented as a Waltham movement, this is in fact an ébauche on the AS 1700/1701 movement.
 Here is the AS1700 service manual. (source)